vulna-felickz/quickjavahelloworld/README.md

 # quickjavahelloworld

-This repository contains an example of a "hello world" java application along with a known example of a non-best practice java coding exmple of concatenating loops in a string.
+This repository contains an example of a "hello world" java application along with a known non-best practice java coding example of concatenating loops in a string.

 The original idea was to understand how we can get both the codeql-runner and codeql CLI tools to work with [bazel](https://bazel.build/)